|Table of Contents |

 My dad had lived with me since my mum died in 2010.
 I was his carer for almost nine years.
 He was now living in a lovely care home but it had been a long and difficult fight to get him a place.

-Little did I know when leaving Atlanta on this Christmas afternoon in 2018 with this seemingly happy bunch of cabin crew, that life would never be the same again.
+Little did I know when leaving Atlanta on this Christmas afternoon in 2018 with this seemingly happy bunch of cabin crew, that my life would never be the same again.

 In Ven’s witness statement he says when he arrived for our flight he didn’t know anyone on the crew.
 Less than twenty four hours later him and Peter are extremely good friends.
 Whilst that’s common for cabin crew I have a good reason for mentioning it.